 Squamous cell carcinoma – 10% of all skin cancers.
 Squamous cell carcinomas are also typically found in fair-skinned people in sun-exposed areas.
 This type of skin cancer can become invasive and spread (metastasize) to other parts of the body without the proper treatment.
 With early diagnosis and surgical excision, the cure rate is over 95%.
 Treatments vary depending on the location and type of tumor.

 Levulan® with BLU-Light

-Melanoma - 5% of all skin cancers.
-Melanoma, the most serious form of skin cancer, is highly curable when found and treated early.
+Melanoma, 5% of all skin cancers is the most serious form of skin cancer, is highly curable when found and treated early.
 However, it can be deadly if undetected as more than 75% of skin cancer deaths are due to melanoma.
 1 in 58 men and women will be diagnosed with melanoma during their lifetime.

 Melanoma may appear suddenly on normal skin or begin within an existing mole.
 If you see any changes in your existing moles or appearance of a new mole, a Dermatologist must examine it.
 See the ABCDE's of melanoma detection below.
 You can also visit the website skincancer.org.

 When to see a Dermatologist:

 Dermatologists are experts in visually examining the skin to detect skin cancer.
 A dermatologist should regularly examine everyone who has had skin cancer in the past or risk factors for developing skin cancer.